scipy-conference/scipy_proceedings/papers/Francesc_Alted/Blosc2_NDim.rst

 .. figure:: Sun-50ly-vicinity.png
    :scale: 50%

-   Stars in the vicinity of our Sun (cube of 50 light years). :label:`sun-50ly-vicinity`
+   Stars in the vicinity of our Sun (cube of 50 light years).
+Each point represents a star, and its size represents the number of stars in that location (a cube of 1 x 1 x 1 light year).
+The maximum amount of stars in a single location for this view is 3 (triple star systems are common). :label:`sun-50ly-vicinity`

-Figure :ref:`sun-50ly-vicinity` shows an interactive 3D view of the stars in a 50x50x50 light years cube centered in our Sun.
-Each point represents a star, and its size represents the number of stars in that location (a cube of 1x1x1 light year).
-The maximum amount of stars in a single location in this view is 3 (triple star systems are not that uncommon).
+Figure :ref:`sun-50ly-vicinity` displays an interactive 3D view of the stars within a 50 x 50 x 50 light-year cube centered around our Sun.
+This visualization was generated using the code above.

 Conclusions